jpcweb/jpcweb/README.md

-## Greetings!
+## Hey there, I'm Jeremie -

-Welcome!
-I'm Jeremie, a dedicated Technical Manager living in French Polynesia.
-My professional journey is anchored in fostering team unity, executing effective leadership, and celebrating the spark of 'eureka' moments in technology.
+Technical Manager living in French Polynesia, passionate about team synergy, effective leadership, and the excitement of groundbreaking tech discoveries.

 ## Technologies & Expertise 🛠️
 I am proficient in a diverse array of operating systems, development environments, and programming languages.
 Below is a badge showcase of my technical skillset: